Empire Nephrite (Fabergé egg): Provenance of the egg

-Questioned authenticity
+Authenticity

-Some Faberge experts and scholars have publicly supported the authenticity of Empire Egg through various publications and presentations at international scholars’ conferences (Fabergé International Conference in Saint-Petersburg, 2016).
+Many Faberge experts and scholars have publicly supported the authenticity of Empire Egg through various publications and presentations at international scholars’ conferences (Fabergé International Conference in Saint-Petersburg, 2016).
 However, the egg's authenticity is disputed by some Fabergé experts, who believe the Empire Nephrite egg is lost or still missing.
 This is contested with the argument that many disputing experts haven't seen the Empire Egg recently and haven't reviewed the newly discovered Gatchina Palace Inventory Book, which reportedly shows the Empire Egg at Gatchina in 1917.
 This suggests their skepticism might be based on outdated information.

 In particular, public assertions have been made about the authenticity of the egg by Andre Ruzhnikov, a London-based Russian art dealer with a specialty in Faberge.
-In a blog post on his commercial website, he stated: "No one knows where it came from.
-It was smuggled to London in 1996 after being ‘discovered’ by a dealer in St Petersburg," emphasizing that: "None of the world's major Fabergé dealers have expressed an interest in this egg.
-None of the world's top Fabergé experts have endorsed it."
-Ruzhnikov claims the object was offered to him for $2,000,000 in 2005.
-Ruzhnikov also claims that he was re-offered the item for €55,000,000 in March of 2018.

-After publishing the book "Fabergé: The Imperial “Empire” Egg of 1902" in 2017, where its authors defend its authenticity, a team of Dutch students published in 2020 a study "Het Empire Nephrite egg" based on old sources and with vague opinion about the subject.
+In 2017, the book "Fabergé: The Imperial “Empire” Egg of 1902" was published with its authors presenting arguments in support of the egg’s authenticity.

-Correspondingly the chief detractor appears to be the London-based Ruzhnikov, who is the only one to has publicly question the egg’s veracity, but never have seen it.